dineshgopal369/Network-traffic-analysis-and-Alerting-system/Images/database/README.md

-Network Traffic Analysis and Alerting System
+Markup: # Network Traffic Analysis and Alerting System #

 This project utilizes Mariadb as its database management system.
 In order to get started, you will need to follow the steps below: